-(a) Programme of competitions
+(a) Schedule of competitions

-0.48 The programme of fencing events at the Olympic Games and the Senior World Championships comprises ten events - five individual and five team - men's foil, ladies' foil, men's épée, ladies' épée and saber.
+o.48 The schedule of fencing events at the Olympic Games and the Senior World Championships comprises ten events - five individual and five team - men's foil, ladies' foil, men's épée, ladies' épée and saber.

-The programme of the World Junior and Cadet Championships comprises ten individual events (five junior and five cadets) and five junior team events - men's foil, ladies' foil, men's épée, ladies' épée and saber.
+The schedule of the World Junior and Cadet Championships comprises ten individual events (five junior and five cadets) and five junior team events - men's foil, ladies' foil, men's épée, ladies' épée and saber.
 The championships begin with the cadet competitions, then the junior individual competitions and finally the junior team competitions.
-These last take place on two days, the first for the eliminating rounds, the second for the semi-finals and finals.
+These last take place on two days, the first for the eliminating rounds, the second for the semifinals and finals.
+These begin with the Cadet events, then the individual Junior events and finally the Junior team events.
+These last take place over two days, the first for the elimination rounds, the second for the semi-finals and finals.

-The organizers must submit the programme of events to the Executive Committee for its approval.
+The organizers must submit the schedule of events to the Executive Committee for its approval.

-- (b) Venues, installations, equipment, accreditation, circulation of people in the competition enclosure, administrative organisation of the Organizing Committee, personnel, various publications and the official programme - 0.49 The Organizing Committee must take note of the instructions in the Specifications ('Cahier de Charges') specific to each type of competition.
+- (b) Venues, installations, equipment, accreditation, circulation of people in the competition enclosure, administrative organization of the Organizing Committee, personnel, various publications and the official schedule - o.49 The Organizing Committee must take note of the instructions in the Specifications ('Cahier de Charges') specific to each type of competition.